Small group teaching

 At Oxford various workshops in academic divisions and or departments, as well as some longer, centrally-run programmes, provide preparation for teaching in different settings, including small groups.
 See Teaching development programmes for information about what's available.
 All workshops and programmes give opportunities to hear from experienced tutors, discuss your experiences so far and address your questions or concerns.
 Together colleagues in subject areas and the Learning Institute aim to provide something for all levels of experience, from graduate students teaching a few hours in their specialisms, to university lecturers with full teaching and research loads.

-The Learning Intitute can also sometimes provide a tailored seminar for individual department, faculty or college needs, if enough people participate.
-We design sessions addressing practical quesions to do with Oxford's teaching settings (including small groups), identifying common problems and finding ways of solving them, and developing the skills you need to develop student's learning more effectively.
+The Learning Institute can also sometimes provide a tailored seminar for individual department, faculty or college needs, if enough people participate (see Bespoke workshops).
+We design sessions addressing practical questions to do with Oxford's teaching settings (including small groups), identifying common problems and finding ways of solving them, and developing the skills you need to develop student's learning more effectively.

 An Oxford tutor